MetaJT/PageReplacementAlgorithms/README.md

 ## Quick Start
 ```
-Click run to run the program in the terminal
+Click run to execute the program in the terminal
 ```